yaahc/yaahallo.github.io/_posts/2020-10-18-building-your-own-error-type.md

 ## Backtrace

-So here I'll start by just slapping a `Backtrace` in the struct and let rustc remind me what features to enable.
+Here I'll start by just slapping a `Backtrace` in the struct and let rustc remind me what features to enable.
 In this example I'm going to use `std::backtrace::Backtrace` because it's easier to work with and is compatible with `eyre` and `anyhow` by default.
 I could make this work with `backtrace::Backtrace` from the backtrace-rs crate but its a bit more involved so I'll leave that to a later post if people are interested.
 Hopefully it won't be needed however because backtrace stabilization is starting to move forward again ^_^

 ```rust
 use std::backtrace::Backtrace;